mbalar/ds_tutorial/_posts/2016-10-30-data-munging-python-for-data-science.md

 ### Categorical Values

 BootcampName is categorical, so we'll have to convert it to a numerical representation by creating "dummy" variables to indicate whether or not (0 or 1) the respondent attended a particular bootcamp.
-The pandas get_dummies function makes this fairly quick and easy:
+The Pandas get_dummies function makes this fairly quick and easy:

 ```python